EXPERIENCED & COMPASSIONATE LEGAL GUIDANCE

 - Both parties wish to protect their professional careers

-A divorce can be “uncontested” or “contested.”
 In an uncontested divorce, the couple will mutually agree to a settlement that covers spousal support, child custody and visitation, child support, and property division.
 If there is disagreement over any of these elements, the couple will need to file a contested divorce.
 In these cases, a judge will ultimately decide these matters if the couple cannot come to an agreement.

 Prenuptial agreements and postnuptial agreements commonly include provisions addressing:

-Other types of provisions can potentially be included in a prenuptial or postnuptial agreement.
+Other types of provisions can potentially be included in these agreements.
 They must be fair, clear, and not in violation of any local, state, or federal law.
-However, prenuptial agreements and postnuptial agreements cannot set any terms involving child support or child custody.
+However, marital agreements cannot set any terms involving child support or child custody.

 We know how New York judges interpret and scrutinize these agreements, and our firm can draft a contract that reflects your goals and meets all legal requirements.
-We can also assist you if your ex-spouse is challenging an existing prenuptial agreement or postnuptial agreement.
+We can also assist you if your ex-spouse is challenging an existing agreement.